ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.es-es.md

 - Installed ovh/ovh v0.28.1 (signed by a HashiCorp partner, key ID F56D1A6CBDAAADA5)

 Partner and community providers are signed by their developers.
-If you'd like to know more about provider signing, you can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html
+If you’d like to know more about provider signing, you can read about it here: https://www.terraform.io/docs/cli/plugins/signing.html

 Terraform has created a lock file .terraform.lock.hcl to record the provider